Colour printing and colour print quality

 If you want to print colour — whether it's a full-page colour photograph or simply a pie chart — you'll almost certainly be better off with an inkjet printer.
 Colour laser printers are often bulky and quite expensive and generally aren't suited to home or small office use.

 Even when comparing a colour laser printer to a colour inkjet, the inkjet is likely produce better colour images.
 Inkjet printers are able to reproduce subtle colour gradation in images where laser printers will display banding (distinct changes in colour saturation).
-If you're buying based on price — and most consumers are — the choice between a laser printer and an inkjet is simple.
+If you're printing photos or other images, this is going to be a detail you'll want to factor into your final decision.

 If you can afford to pay a little more upfront and if you'll only be printing black text documents, a laser printer is a convenient solution.
 Inkjet printers are far more versatile, which is important for home use, but you'll pay more in ongoing running costs and will have slower print times.
-Choose carefully!

 While factors like size, print quality and speed are certainly important when you're trying to evaluate which printer technology is going to suit your needs, printers are a category where convenience remains king.

 Ultimately, the choice between inkjet and laser printers is less a case of which technology has the edge and more a case of identifying which of those advantages or disadvantages will suit your situation.

 If you're after volume, the cons of laser printers aren't going to seem like such a big deal.
 If you're more concerned with quality over quantity or finding the most economical setup, then inkjets are the way to go.

 [Related: What size 4K TV should I buy?]